 If you’re looking for “bank holiday events near me” and more things to do in London on bank holiday weekend, download the Visit London app.

-Alternatively, discover what’s on in London by day, more August activities or browse our London events calendar for key events.
-Find more inspiration for weekends in London with our handy weekend guides.
+Alternatively, discover what’s on in London by day, more August activities or browse the London events calendar for key events.
+Find more inspiration for weekends in London with these handy weekend guides.

 If you're not able to visit London this bank holiday, plan ahead for the next public holidays in London.